HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

    92      | no
    ...     | ...
 ```
-For this case, we sort the attribute, the above data become
+For numeric attributes, we sort the attribute by value.
+Then above data become
 ```
   humidity | play
    54      | yes